Domon/domon.github.com/_posts/2012-05-25-equality-of-active-record-objects.md

 There was once a caching problem in a project I am working on.

-The `hash` of some posts are used as cache keys.
+The `hash` of some posts is used as cache keys.
 According to [the document](http://ruby-doc.org/core-1.9.3/Object.html#method-i-hash), I expect `Object#hash` will return different numbers if any attribute changes.
 But the cache just won't refresh.

 To figure out that problem, let's start with two posts (in rails console):